 The curriculum is delivered within a timetable that follows a fortnightly cycle of 50 periods, each of 1 hour in length.
 Each day starts at 0840 and runs until 1600, with 5 periods in the day.
 Periods 1 and 2 are followed by a break, period 3 by lunch and then periods 4 and 5.
-Tutor registration precedes periods 1 and 4.
+Tutor registration precedes periods 1, and period 4 is used as our afternoon registration.
 The first week in the cycle is designated A week and the second B week.
 With the exception of year group games lessons, there are no planned double lessons.
-Only games lessons and the fortnightly PSHE lesson follow a set slot n the timetable each year, with all other lesson scheduled as best permits a balanced timetable.
+Only games lessons and the fortnightly PSHE lesson follow a set slot in the timetable each year, with all other lesson scheduled as best permits a balanced timetable.
 This model allows the best allocation of time across the subjects, lessons of a suitable length for practical and non-practical subjects alike, a lesson length that suits pupils of all ages and a day that is not overly complicated or rushed.
 We find this to be an efficient model for our pupils in light of the nature of our physical site and the curriculum we offer.